 Mix a cup of white vinegar with three cups of water, and spray the potion on them.
 The vinegar will dissolve the wax that coats the aphids’ bodies, and this will kill them.

-This method is fairly effective, but if you do not follow the recipe carefully, it can be a little bit harsh on your plants.
+This method is effective, but if you do not follow the recipe carefully, it can be harsh on your plants.
 So if you’re not comfortable using it, try the other natural solutions mentioned.

 11. Keep Plants Healthy